 The ANTIGEN test

-The health center offers rapid-result COVID-19 antigen testing.
-We provide results within hours for patients with or without symptoms.
+The health center offers rapid-result COVID-19 antigen testing to symptomatic individuals only.
+We provide results within hours.
 The antigen test tells whether you have been infected with the Sars-COV2 virus by detecting virus activity with a nasal-swabbed sample.
-Results are posted in the patient portal or given by phone.
+Results are posted to the patient portal by the end of the day.
+The results are posted under the "Medical Records" menu item and in the "Labs" tab.

 Things to consider